ThomasSteinbach/AnsibleCD/docs/user_documentation.md

 4. Run the `between-playbooks.sh` hook script
 5. Repeat the Playbook run on the same VM to test idempotency
 6. Run the `after-playbooks.sh` hook script
-7. Run Serverspec to test the results of the Playbook execution
+7. Run Inspec to test the results of the Playbook execution

 ### Hooks